 Slashed and burned slope.
 Photo by Antony Melville 2007.

-300 million of the world's poorest farmers (estimates range from 200 to 500 million) are forced to eke out a living like that on some of the world's poorest soils.
+Maybe about 250 million (they are not easy to count) are forced to eke out a living like that on some of the world's poorest soils.
 By slashing and then burning tropical forest, these landless farmers can usually sustain themselves for only 2 consecutive years on the same patch of soil.
 The soil then loses its fertility and they are faced with either a daily walk of several miles to a new patch or, increasingly as the number of landless farmers grows, they may have to with uproot their families to move.
 Often they have to cultivate hillsides as all the land lower down is used up, and as they progress up and up they are likely to meet another farmer at the top who has similarly worked his way up from the other side.

 Hillsides denuded by continuous slash and burn.
 Photo by FUPNAPIB 2006.